Acing a Job Interview

 Steps for Success

 1. Research the company

 It goes without saying that prior to attending any job interviews, it’s imperative that you do some research to find out everything you can about your potential place of employment and help gain an understanding of where you can add value.
 The company’s website, blog and social media channels all provide you with information that will help you feel confident and prepared for your job interview.

 Find out who it is you’ll be meeting with.
-Whether it’s a HR representative, the manager, boss, or the CEO, If your interviewer has a LinkedIn profile, it’s always a good idea to familiarise yourself with their background and what role they play within the company.
+Whether it’s an HR representative, the manager, boss, or the CEO, if your interviewer has a LinkedIn profile, it’s always a good idea to familiarise yourself with their background and what role they play within the company.

 Know as much as you can about the job you are applying for.
 Review the job posting and understand exactly what it is the employer is looking for in an employee.
 As well as the role, make sure you review your own cover letter and resume.
 Be clear about what you can offer the company and why you are the best candidate.

 For a corporate office environment, a suit is a guaranteed winner.
 For women – lose the chipped nail polish and minimise your jewellery.
 If it’s a tech startup, a role in supply chain or a trade-based industry, business casual is a good bet.
 For men, this would be business pants and a collared shirt; for women, skirt or pants and a shirt.
 Polished shoes are essential for everybody.

 Be on time, or even a few minutes early.
 Most employers have a busy schedule and if you arrive too early, they may feel you expect to see them on your schedule, rather than the agreed time.
 Arriving late to an interview may indicate that you don’t pay attention to details or value others time.

 6. First impressions matter